SNOW & SUN: 12 WINTER DESTINATIONS FOR OUTDOOR ADVENTURE

 Visit Utah’s Mighty 5

 Avoid the sweltering summer heat in Utah (and the crowds), and visit in the off season.
 Southern Utah can get hit with a little bit of snow, especially at higher elevations in Bryce Canyon, but more likely you’ll end up with pleasant day time temps and quiet trails.
 Our week-long Utah road trip itinerary covers Zion, Bryce Canyon, Arches, Canyonlands, and Capitol Reef.
 Pick one park on the itinerary to explore, or if you have the time, hit them all.
-Just be sure to pack appropriately for the cold temps and note that some campgrounds are closed in the slow season.
+Just be sure to pack appropriately for the cold temps and note that some campgrounds are closed in the winter.

-Get a detailed 10-day itinerary for Utah’s Mighty 5 National Parks.
+Get a detailed 10-day itinerary for Utah’s Mighty 5 National Parks